lumapu/ahoy/tools/esp8266/README.md

 ## Compile

 This code can be compiled using Visual Studio Code and **PlatformIO** Addon.
-The settings were:

-- Board: Generic ESP8266 Module
-- Flash-Size: 4MB
-- Install libraries (not included in the Arduino IDE 1.8.19):
-  - `Time` 1.6.1
-  - `RF24` 1.4.5
-  - `PubSubClient` 2.8
-  - `ArduinoJson` 6.19.4

 ## Used Libraries